henro25/simple-chat/rpc-notebook.md

 ---

-## Implemented Benchmarking for Message Size and Message Efficiency
+## Implemented Benchmarking for Message Size

 ### Overview
 We benchmarked two communication protocols—**custom** and **gRPC**—to evaluate differences in Message Size (Data Overhead).
 The goal was to evaluate which protocol is more efficient and lightweight in handling operations such as: Registering a user, Logging in, Sending a message, Retrieving chat history, Deleting account, Deleting message.